deepjs/deep-localisation/README.md

 ## Usage

-just require it to obtain the localisation:: protocole
+just require it to obtain the translate:: protocol
 //TODO explain in detail how to pass options to configure it